 A Lesson by Mingyur Rinpoche

-Panic attacks, acute moments of anxiety, can feel very threatening and crippling.
+Panic attacks and acute moments of anxiety can feel very threatening and crippling.
 Meditation is the practice of visiting, seeing, and identifying one’s thoughts, feelings, and opinions.
 How might you use meditation to help calm your anxiety, stress, or panic attacks?

 Master Mingyur Rinpoche offers the following causes of suffering during a panic attack and how to use particular meditation practices to help mitigate the attack itself.
 His lecture included the following thoughts: